NykUser/MyZman/README.md

 * When a location is selected the zmanim automatically updates according to the location’s values.
 * The Time shown on the program’s title bar is the current system time converted to the time zone selected in the time zone dropdown box.
 * The user can also manually enter an Latitude & Longitude with time zone info, and the zmanim will automatically update to the changed location.
-* Changes can be saved, locations added or removed, the default startup locations set, via the three-dot menu (kebab menu).
+* Changes can be saved, locations added or removed, the default startup location set, via the three-dot menu (kebab menu).
 * All Changes are saved to the user settings file (MyZman.exe.UserSettings.xml, in the same folder as the .exe), and not to the default locations list.
 * In addition, the is an option to retrieve the user’s current location, this relies on windows GeoCoordinateWatcher, accuracy depends on several factors, and hence the results should be checked.
 ### Zmanim